Come for a Kiss

 There’s bright life in the meadow, the veins in his hands, the flushed cheeks, the man’s active stance and the woman kneeling.
 This vitality feels ephemeral, emphasized by how you can’t look forever.
 You know the moment is fleeting.
 Behind the lovers is unending nothingness flecked with stars of gold and platinum, adding permanence.

-The stances themselves are contradictory: the woman is very grounded in that she’s literally touching the Earth – but she could not kneel eternally.
+The stances themselves are contradictory: the woman is very grounded in that she’s literally touching the Earth but she could not kneel eternally, making her stance fleeting.

 There is strong contrast with color palettes and the realism the humans are painted in, vs abstraction and ‘decoration’ on the clothes and meadow.
-The humans neck, hair, faces vs their clothes, the meadow and the void could almost be from entirely different worlds: 3d v flat.
+The humans’ necks, hair, faces vs their clothes, the meadow and the void could almost be from entirely different worlds: 3d vs flat.
 This speaks about how people in real love are one and the same, woven in a different fabric to the world around them.
 The lovers themselves are obviously different to each other.
-The clothes are different, as is the decoration– perhaps symbolizing different body parts.
+The clothes are different, as is the decoration perhaps symbolizing different body parts.

 The contrast of life and void compresses the lovers into their own universe where everything but the other – and Beauty represented in robes, flowers and woman – has faded away.
 Gold contrasts with subject matter: metal is more lasting than paint, so while a kiss is fleeting, it’s there forever.
 Love as sublimation might be a theme: gold was only really used in religious European artwork pre-Klimt.